Writing Your Annual Program Assessment Report

 Timeline for Undergraduate Program Assessment Reporting

-Based on thorough discussion with the Liaison Council for Undergraduate Assessment, Vice Provost for Academic Engagement and Student Achievement Mary Wack, and the Office of Assessment for Curricular Effectiveness (formerly the Office of Assessment of Teaching and Learning), undergraduate programs will prepare an annual report about program assessment conducted during the calendar year (Jan 1 – Dec 31) during the open reporting window — anytime from mid-December through February.
+Continuing the annual reporting timeline established in 2020 (approved by the Liaison Council for Undergraduate Assessment and the Vice Provost for Academic Engagement and Student Achievement), undergraduate programs will prepare an annual report about program assessment conducted during the calendar year (Jan 1 – Dec 31) during the open reporting window — anytime from mid-December through February.

 Reporting Process Timeline: What to Expect